 But this can vary greatly (anywhere from 7 years to 16 years) depending on the breed, size, and overall health of an individual dog.

-We’ll look at what the experts say about the longest living dog breeds, small and large, as well as what you can do as a responsible owner to make sure that your own dog lives a long and healthy life.
+We’ll look at what the experts say about the longest living dog breeds, small and large.
+As well as what you can do as a responsible owner to help your own dog live a long and healthy life.